uob-mu3e/daq_wiki/MuTrig sorting.md

      The Arria V A7 has 13660 K of M10K memory (1366 blocks).
 The PRBS ROM should need less than 70, so that should be ok

 * How expensive is the divide by 5 thing?
+    [KB]: Using the LPM_DIVIDE ip (1 pipelining stage, optimize for speed):
+    25ALM, 16 registers, fmax = 465MHz with 1ns input delay.